Ryouh/Feats-Revisited/Feats.md

 * Choose one 3rd-level spell from the same list you have chosen your Magic Initiate Spell from.
 You learn that spell and can cast it at its lowest level.
 You can cast it once using this feature without expending a spell slot.
 You must finish a long rest before you can do so again.
 * Your spellcasting ability for this spell depends on the class you chose for your Magic Initiate spells.

+### Field Medic
+**Prerequisite:** Level 9, Healer
+___
+You are an expert in healing with bandages and you know how to stop bleeding.

+* You gain advantage on a Wisdom (Medicine) check to stabilize a dying creature.
+Even if you don't have a Healer's Kit.
+* You can use your bonus action to move half your speed towards an unstable creature.
+This movement does not provoke an opportunity attack.
+* When you use a Healer's Kit to stabilize a dying creature, the gain of exhaustion is delayed until end of combat.

 ### Great Weapon Master